BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 Nexus Fusion is the web interface that you will use in order to interact with Nexus Delta (the web services that manages the underlying knowledge graph).

+Please bear in mind that the data stored in the Nexus Sandbox is being purged at regular intervals.
+We recommend you do not store any sensitive data in this environment since it is accessible to many other users.

 @@@ div { .center }
 ![sandbox-home](../assets/try-nexus-sandbox-home-not-logged-in.png)
 @@@